Butlin's Memorabilia Website

 Norton GrangeVilliage

-This location was formerly known as Norton Lodge and dates back to 1760, owned by Admiral Graham Hammond.
-The lodge and land remained in the family until 1901 when it became the Norton Chalet Hotel, owned by the Yelland Family.
-The location would also be used during World War Two and was given the name HMS Manatee for use in training officers of landing craft.
-In 1966, the ownership would change one more time to Warner's, where it remains to this date.
+This venue was previously called Norton Lodge and has a history that dates back to 1760, when it was owned by Admiral Graham Hammond.
+The lodge and its property remained in the family until 1901, at which time it became the Norton Chalet Hotel, owned by the Yelland Family.
+The location was also utilised during World War Two and was referred to as HMS Manatee for the training of landing craft officers.
+In 1966, the ownership transitioned once more to Warner's, where it remains to this day.

-Still, under Warner's name, the location no longer has a hotel however it does have chalets.
-More information can be found by clicking on the button below.
-Image is credit to Google Maps.
+Still operating under Warner's name, the site no longer functions as a hotel, but it does provide chalets.
+More information can be found by clicking the button below.
+Image credit is given to Google Maps.

 References Details